-If you’re not a frequent traveler, the week of Aug.
+If you’re not a frequent traveler, Aug.
 23 may have no special significance, but for those of us who spend a lot of time in the sky, it can be even better than Black Friday.
 That’s because Aug.
 23, aka Cheap Flight Day, traditionally marks the start of the fall travel season and is the day that airlines frequently drop fares on many if not most of their routes.
-Here are some answers to common questions about Cheap Flight Day and some tips on getting the best fares.
+Here are some answers to common questions about Cheap Flight Day and some tips on getting the best fares out of Austin.

 Why Aug.
 23?
 By Aug.
 23, the majority of kids have gone back to school and the demand for leisure travel decreases a lot.
 Airlines know this, so they drop fares by 20 percent or more.